 "You speak from experience?"

 "I do.
 Not for myself, but for the people I've represented.
 The last thing I need is public attention.
-Maybe I should have used this as my opening line of attack in seducing you when I came in, because yes, that's why I'm here.
+Maybe I should have used this as my opening line of attack in seducing you when I came in - because, yes, that's why I'm here.
 I know how much you politicians love influence with the press.
 You see, I own the press.
 You've scored big time, Yagami-kun.
-I've helped most of the editors out of some potentially damaging infringement accusations and they owe me privacy and favours in return."
-He must have seen the realisation on my face as he stood and walked around the desk to get to me.
+I've helped most of the editors out of some potentially damaging infringement accusations, and they owe me privacy and favours in return."
+He must have seen the realisation on my face as he stands and walks around the desk to get to me.
 I must be more careful with him.
 He kneels before me as I turn in my chair to face him.
 "Ah, do you like me just that little bit more?
 Are we friends now?" he asks.
 I try not to bite my bottom lip.

 "My name is Light."

 "I know that you know.
-I'm giving you permission to call me by my first name."
+I'm giving you permission to use my first name."

 "I'm honoured.
 So, Light, will you give me permission to take your mind off your heartbreak?"

-"I'll be in the Arcadia Room at eight," he says, standing unexpectedly.
+"I'll be in the Arcadia Room at eight.
+I'll take one of your business cards, if that's ok?" he says, standing unexpectedly, taking a card from my card holder on the desk and starts entering my number into his phone contacts as he leaves.
 He didn't look like the wine and dine type, but whatever.
 He puts on his coat.
 I'm not disappointed, I just realise how unused I am to people not taking up opportunities.

 Mikami swirls the whisky around the ice in his glass as he relaxes in his beloved leather chair.
 We're sitting opposite each other and there's a fire burning in the grate even though it's not cold.
 It's like being on an Edwardian cruise liner in first class.